mikependon/RepoDB.NET/pages/interfaces/itrace.md

 #### Use-Case

-If we woud like to see and trace the following.
+If you woud like to see and trace the following.

 - The actual SQL statements composed by the library.
 - The parameter to be used before the execution.